sparkfun/WiFly-Shield/src/WiFly/README.txt

 + alpha 2 -- XX Xxxxxx 201x -- "Azalea Galaxy"

+  * NOTE: New configuration location!
+You now need to modify the value of 'SHIELD_REVISION' in the file 'Configuration.h' to indicate what revision of the WiFly shield you are using.
+See the documentation in the file for further detail.
+The value defaults to the most recent revision sold at the time of the code release.

   * Added 'SpiUartTerminal' troubleshooting tool.

   * Added some debugging support.